 2. Big Brands Jumping on The NFT Wagon

-NFT is gaining interest from different brands from many industries, each devising innovative strategies to get a cut of the action.
-Limited-edition NFT collectibles are being released by food brands like Taco Bell, McDonald’s, and Campbell’s, as well as luxury labels like Louis Vuitton, Nike, and, Gucci, as a method to raise money for charity, generate new revenue streams, boost social media engagement, and enhance brand loyalty.
+Brands from a wide range of industries are starting to show interest in NFT and are developing innovative strategies to participate.
+Limited-edition NFT collectibles are being released by food c my orporations like Taco Bell, McDonald’s, and Campbell’s as well as luxury brands like Louis Vuitton, Nike, and Gucci as a way to assist charities, develop new revenue streams, boost social media engagement, and build customer loyalty.

-Pringles® created its digital collection of crypto-themed crisps with a “virtual flavor” called CryptoCrisp — limited to only 50 copies.
-The limited-edition NFT is an MP4 file that shows an animated spinning golden Pringles can with the “CryptoCrisp” flavor.
+As part of their digital line of crisps with a cryptographic theme, Pringles® created a “virtual taste” called CryptoCrisp that is limited to 50 copies.
+In the limited-edition NFT, an MP4 file, an animated golden Pringles can with the flavor “CryptoCrisp” rotates.

 The CryptoCrisp NFTs were priced at the same as a standard Pringles can which is about 0.0013 ETH, or around $2.
 The NFTs are currently available on Rarible and OpenSea at prices starting at 4 ETH.